Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Garage door openers are quite useful.
 Typically they come with a remote control and we are going to hack one.
-Then your smart phone can control the garage door opener and you don't need to carry around the original remote control anymore.
-Basically this project based this
+After the hack your smart phone can control the garage door and you don't need to carry around the original remote control anymore.
+This project is based on this
 `Wiki project <http://www.tinkerunity.org/wiki/index.php/EN/Projects/Android_Garagedoor_Control>`__.

 .. image:: /Images/Kits/hardware_hacking_garage_remote_finished_350.jpg